 (2) This section does not apply to any real or personal property that is given, devised or bequeathed to any mission or institution separately incorporated as provided in section 21.

-[Section 9 amended by No. 19 of 1964 s.
+[Section 9 amended: No. 19 of 1964 s.
 4.]

-10. Property given by Crown not to be sold etc., except with Governor’s consent
+10. Property given by Crown not to be sold etc. except with Governor’s consent

 No lands which shall have been acquired or may hereafter be acquired by the said Church or by the Commissioners or by any mission or institution of the said Church that has been separately incorporated as provided in section 21 by gift from the Crown without pecuniary consideration therefor shall be sold, demised, mortgaged or otherwise disposed of, charged or dealt with except with the consent in writing of the Governor for the time being endorsed as hereinafter provided for.

-[Section 10 amended by No. 19 of 1964 s.
+[Section 10 amended: No. 19 of 1964 s.
 5.]

 11. Dealing with property held for congregational purposes